But what can you do when your brain just doesn’t want to sleep at bedtime?

 Stop telling your brain it’s daytime all evening

 Firstly, go ahead and install some apps that block blue light from your devices in the evenings.
-It sounds like witch doctor stuff, I know.
-I dismissed this until it was recommended to me by an actual sleep psychologist.

 Here’s the deal: our brains use sunlight to know when it’s daytime and when it’s nighttime.
 But those back-lit screens you hold really close to your face at night?
 Your brain thinks that’s sunlight.
 Sunlight means daytime, which means it’s not time to sleep.
 So if you’re using your devices at night, you’re sending continual messages to your brain that it shouldn’t get sleepy.

 The fix is easy: install an app that puts an orange filter over your screen at nighttime.
 (Yes, you can pause the filter if you need to.)
 Check out Twilight for Android devices, and enable Night Shift on your iOS device.
 For PCs and Macs, there’s f.lux.